 For a class in 2005, with no radioactive sources within range, we measured a long (30 minutes +) reading with a high-purity germanium (HPGe) gamma-ray detector system.
 We then identified the source of each peak.
 The spectrum is shown in the figure.
 Click it for the identifications.
 HPGe detectors are known for excellent resolutions, and as you can see, many peaks are clearly visible.
 Each one represents a specific nuclear reaction.
 Some major gamma-rays are highlighted on the figure.
 Thallium-208 is a decay-product of Thorium-232, which is naturally present in soil.
 Protactinium-234 results from the natural alpha-decay of Uranium-238.
 Potassium-40 is found all around, including in bananas and in salt-substitutes at the grocery store.

-Swing by our radiation page to learn more about radiation in general.
+Swing by our dose page to learn more about how radiation affects the body.